Catherine Helen Spence Memorial Scholarship

 Social science is a broad criterion and the applicant is encouraged to review the breadth of research topics covered by previous scholars before determining if she can present her work as social science.

-Committee members are volunteers appointed by the Minister for the Status of Women, Department of Human services, upon recommendation by the committee.
+Committee members are volunteers appointed by the Minister for Human Services, upon recommendation by the Committee.

 Age and gender criteria